webworkerJoshua/privacywire/README.md

 # PrivacyWire
 🍪 ProcessWire module for Privacy- &amp; Cookie-Management (GDPR)

-This module adds management options for GDPR-relevant elements (loading maps, videos etc. only after accepting external media) and cookies.
+This module adds management options for cookie groups and corresponding script tags.

-**WARNING**: This is a draft!
-Not a fully working module!
-Not tested a lot!
-Highly experimental!

 **...
 Work in progress ...**